mmistakes/minimal-mistakes/_drafts/2017-03-01-design-for-change-part2.md

 To be clear, this is as much a problem in a monolithic code base as it is in a more distributed one.
 The decision to deliver distributed components is an optimisation to solve a specific problem (usually one of scale) and having all the code in one single component doesn't remove the responsibility for clear separation of concerns.
-So just because a 'package' of 'namespace' in a monolith can access the data as easily as any other doesn't mean that it should without considering that making this decision couples two 'components' of the monolith and introduces inertia to change.
+So just because a 'package' of 'name space' in a monolith can access the data as easily as any other doesn't mean that it should without considering that making this decision couples two 'components' of the monolith and introduces inertia to change.

 ## Domain Specific Language ##